symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ### Install the Virtuoso engine

-The virtuoso engine easily installed with the single command
+The virtuoso engine can easily be installed with the single command

 sudo aptitude install virtuoso-opensource